bogdan/blog/_posts/2017-11-22-naming-things-problem.markdown

 Good principles to follow:

 1. Follow naming that was already given by software users or community/business overall
-2. Name things uniquely
+2. Name things uniquely to avoid confusion
-3. Avoid naming collision through simplification of terms
+3. Avoid naming collision through simplification of terms and shortening of actions
+4. Give longer names to more complex things
+5. Give shorter names to things that are frequently used